echav/gcd-project/README.md

 Unzip it: this will create a folder named `UCI HAR Dataset` that contains the data files.

-Download the script `run_analysis.R`.
+Download the script `run_analysis.R` in the same folder (at the same level) as `UCI HAR Dataset`.

 In R, source it:
-* if needed, make the directory that constains the script the working directory (using the `cwd`command)
+* make the directory that constains the script the working directory (using the `cwd`command)
 * execute `source("run_analysis.R")`

-Call the `run_analysis` function `run_analysis(PATH-TO-UCI-HAR-DATASET, OUTPUT-FILENAME)` providing as parameters the path to the folder containing the uncompressed input data and the name of the filewhere cleaned-up data will be saved.

-Note: the `run_analysis` function also returns the result data so you can use it directly if needed: `clean_data <- run_analysis(PATH-TO-UCI-HAR-DATASET, OUTPUT-FILENAME)`.
+* this will launch the script

+The script will generate in the directory 2 files:
+* `questions_1_4.txt`: contains the output of the sequence of the questions 1 to 4
+* `question_5.txt`: contains the output of the question 5

 ### How this script works